ayazhankadessova/python-bit/README.md

 - [ ] show if error when running
 - [ ] should backend return {err & output} or {err, success, output}
 - [ ] tut 4 and rest
+- [ ] store expected output in config file, not in .md.

 ## Project Test cases